 Enter the review request campaign.

-Let’s walk through the basics of a feedback request, and take a close look at some of the very best email templates asking for reviews.
+Let’s walk through the basics of a feedback request, and take a close look at some of the very best review email template examples.

 When to Request Reviews